pasbec/mfi/README.md

 **Be aware that SSL is only supported until TLSv1.0 is eventually removed from Python - at least unless someone finds a way to replace the OpenSSL binary with a more recent version until then.**

 A brief description of the old "REST" API can be found in the [UI Community](https://community.ui.com/questions/mPower-mFi-Switch-and-mFi-In-Wall-Outlet-HTTP-API/824c1c63-b7e6-44ed-b19a-f1d68cd07269) but some additional "reverse engineering" was necessary to extract device info.
 There still seems no way to extract board or model information without SSH.
-Any hints are ver much appreciated!
+Any hints are very much appreciated!

 To extract board information via SSH, only the `ssh-rsa` host key algorithm in combination with the `diffie-hellman-group1-sha1` key exchange is supported.
 The latter is available as [legacy option](http://www.openssh.com/legacy.html).
 There is also a [known bug](https://github.com/ronf/asyncssh/issues/263) in older Dropbear versions which truncates the list of offered key algorithms.
 The mFi mPower package therefore limits the offered key algorithms to `ssh-rsa` and the encryption algorithm to `aes128-cbc`.
 Known host checks will be [disabled](https://github.com/ronf/asyncssh/issues/132) as this would require user interaction.